At least 30 premature babies have been evacuated from Gaza's main hospital and are bound for Egypt

 Hamas and hospital staff deny the allegations, and critics have held up the hospital as a symbol of what they say is Israel's reckless endangerment of civilians.
 Thousands have been killed in Israeli strikes, and there are severe shortages of food, water, medicine and fuel in the besieged territory.

 Israeli troops who have been based at the hospital and searching its grounds for days say they have found guns and other weapons, and showed reporters the entrance to a tunnel shaft.
-The AP couldn't independently verify Israel's findings.
+The Associated Press couldn't independently verify Israel's findings.

 Heavy clashes were reported in the built-up Jabaliya refugee camp in northern Gaza overnight into Sunday.
 “There was the constant sound of gunfire and tank shelling,” Yassin Sharif, who is sheltering in a U.N.-run hospital in the camp, said by phone.
 “It was another night of horror.”